drkrillo/docs/creator/rewards/gatting-started.md

 ![](../images/rewards/without-supply.png)

 * **Grant Minting Permissions**: First, authorize the campaign to mint items.
-Follow \[this guide]\(\{{< ref "/content/creator/wearables-and-emotes/publishing/publishing-collections.md" >\}}#adding-minters-to-the-collection) and use the campaign address (located below the campaign name) as the minter's address.
+Follow \[this guide]\([See documentation](../README.md)#adding-minters-to-the-collection) and use the campaign address (located below the campaign name) as the minter's address.
 After submitting, wait for the transaction to be confirmed.
 *   **Add Items to the Campaign Stock**: Once minting permissions are granted, you can start adding items to the campaign's inventory.

     a) Click on the **Add Supply** button to view all collections for which the campaign has minting permissions.